code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-12-spring-jms-message-selector-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-Setting up a JMS message selector is straight forward when you use Spring JMS.
+Setting up a JMS message selector is straightforward when you use Spring JMS.

 Make sure to leave a comment if the example was helpful.